jishaps/Snowflake-pro/README.md

-How can you call a UDF in Snowflake? with SELECT statement What is the name of the file format option that specifies whether to skip any blank lines in the data files?SKIP_BLANK_LINES What is the purpose of the NULL_IF file format option? to specify one or string values that should be converted to NULL
+How can you call a UDF in Snowflake? with SELECT statement What is the name of the file format option that specifies whether to skip any blank lines in the data files?SKIP_BLANK_LINES What is the purpose of the NULL_IF file format option? to specify one or string values that should be converted to NULL What is the name of the authentication method that requires a public/private key pair with RSA encryption when calling the Snowpipe REST endpoints?2   JWT (JWT, or JSON Web Tokens, is the correct answer because it utilizes a public/private key pair with RSA encryption for authentication, which is necessary when accessing the Snowpipe REST endpoints.
+This method ensures secure communication and verification of identity in web applications.)
+Load History stored for Bulk load metadata and Snowpipe metadata respectively?
+(In Days) 64&14